Newton’s First Two Laws Applied to the DeadliftStrength Training 3 min Read

 – Grip Strength

-This move is a variation of a yoga pose, and once you add some weight to it you have made it into a strength training exercise.
+This move is a variation of a yoga pose, and once you add some weight to it, you have made it into a strength training exercise.

 Any good deadlift starts with the setup, and the cat/cow is a critical component of the set up.
-Performing weighted cat/cows will provide muscle-building stimulus to muscles that normally receive minimal growth from deadlifts.
+Performing weighted cat/cows will provide muscle-building stimulus to muscles that typically receive minimal growth from deadlifts.